 Often times people think that to have emotional trauma, it has to be a big, dramatic event like physical abuse or a life-threatening disease.
 And while those definitely cause emotional trauma, events like break ups, job loss, or even a non-life-threatening injury can have the same effect.
-There can be no judgment on the depth of how traumatic an event is; pain is pain in the mind, and the central nervous system will react the same way each time the conscious mind deems something ‘traumatic’.
+There can be no judgment on the depth of howtraumatic an event is; pain is pain in the mind, and the central nervous system will react the same way each time the conscious mind deems something ‘traumatic’.

 The central nervous system (CNS) plays a large role in our emotional guidance system.
-The body that is the manifestor of emotional information.
-The CNS sends out signals (adrenaline) to body parts which react to stressful situations in the fight or flight mode; tightening in the chest, stomach, or back areas and even rapid breathing or sweating palms These are all indicators that the conscious mind is deeming a thought or situation stressful or dangerous, and is being resistant to its original calm nature.
+The body is the manifestor of emotional information.
+The CNS sends out signals (adrenaline) to body parts which react to stressful situations in the fight, freeze, or flight mode; tightening in the chest, stomach, or back areas and even rapid breathing or sweating palms These are all indicators that the conscious mind is deeming a thought or situation stressful or dangerous, and is being resistant to its original calm nature.

-When our minds experience a traumatic event, the CNS gets triggered, leaving an imprint or cellular memory in the body.
-From that moment onward, anytime stress is present, the body reacts because the cellular memory has been activated and emotional trauma commences.
+When our minds experience a traumatic event, the CNS gets triggered, leaving an imprint or energetic cellular memory in the body.
+From that moment onward, anytime stress is present, the body reacts because the cellular memory has been activated and the triggering of emotional trauma commences.
 Victimization flares up via the ego as a way to survive and this now becomes the new perception of how we live our lives to keep safe, instead of vulnerable or in danger.